 The Foundation of a Great Brew: It Starts with the Bean

-Step 5: After four minutes, you can help the grounds settle by sprinkling a small amount of cold water over the surface.
+- After four minutes, help the grounds settle by sprinkling a small amount of cold water over the surface.

 Method 2: The Clever Makeshift Pour-Over

-Step 1: Place the coffee filter over the top of your mug.
-If you don't have a cone to hold it, you can secure the filter to the mug's rim with a rubber band or pegs to create a small indentation for the grounds.
+- Place the coffee filter over the top of your mug.
+If you do not have a cone to hold it, secure the filter to the mug's rim with a rubber band or pegs to create a small indentation for the grounds.

-Step 4: Begin by pouring just enough water to wet all the grounds.
-Wait for about 30 seconds as the coffee "blooms," releasing trapped gases.
+- Begin by pouring just enough water to wet all the grounds.
+Wait for about 30 seconds as the coffee blooms, releasing trapped gases.
 This initial step is vital for an even and flavourful extraction.

-Step 5: Continue pouring the remaining water slowly over the grounds in a steady, circular motion.
-Try to pour in stages to allow the coffee to drip through without overflowing.
+- Continue pouring the remaining water slowly over the grounds in a steady, circular motion.
+Pour in stages to allow the coffee to drip through without overflowing.

-Step 6: Once all the water has passed through the filter, remove it from the mug, and your fresh brew is ready.
+- Once all the water has passed through the filter, remove it from the mug and your fresh brew is ready.

-Step 4: After four minutes, you will notice a "crust" of grounds has formed on the surface.
+- After four minutes, you will notice a crust of grounds has formed on the surface.
 Gently stir this crust with a spoon, allowing the grounds to sink to the bottom.

 Method 4: The Simple Coffee Bag Steeper